Aaron Jones Player Prop Bets for NFL Week 10 | Green Bay vs. Seattle 11/14/2021

 Matchup vs. Seattle

-- Jones has averaged 34 rushing yards per game in his three career matchups against the Seahawks, 27.5 fewer yards than his over/under in Sunday's game.

-- Jones, in three matchups versus the Seahawks, has run for a TD twice (including multiple scores in one game).
+- Jones, in three matchups against the Seahawks, has run for a TD twice (including multiple scores in one game).

-- In terms of defending against the run, the Seahawks are 25th in the NFL, conceding 127.6 yards per game.
+- In terms of defending against the run, the Seahawks are 25th in the league, giving up 127.6 yards per game.

-- This season the Seahawks have allowed six rushing TDs.
+- This season the Seahawks have conceded six rushing TDs.
 They are ranked seventh in the league in that category.

 Recent Performances

-- Last week against the Chiefs, Jones rushed for 53 yards on 12 carries (averaging 4.4 yards per carry).
+- In last week's outing against the Chiefs, Jones carried the ball 12 times for 53 yards (4.4 yards per attempt).

-- In his last three games, Jones has rushed for 131 yards (43.7 per game) on 33 carries with one touchdown.
+- Over his last three outings, Jones has 131 rushing yards (43.7 per game) on 33 carries with one touchdown.

 Jones' Green Bay Teammates